Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 ### Getting the full information of a certificate

-Azure's KeyVault's design makes sharp distinctions between Keys, Secrets and Certificates.
+Azure Key Vault's design makes sharp distinctions between Keys, Secrets and Certificates.
 The Key Vault service's Certificates features were designed making use of it's Keys and Secrets capabilities.
 Let's evaluate the composition of a Key Vault Certificate: